34th Golden Raspberry Awards

-The 34th Golden Raspberry Awards, or Razzies, was a parodic award ceremony that honored the worst films the film industry had to offer in 2013.
+The 34th Golden Raspberry Awards, or Razzies, was a parodic award ceremony that identified the worst films the film industry had to offer in 2013, according to votes from members of the Golden Raspberry Foundation.
+Razzies co-founder John J. B. Wilson has stated that the intent of the awards is "to be funny."
 Nominations were revealed on January 15, 2014, and the winners were announced on March 1, 2014.
 The pre-nomination ballot was revealed on December 26, 2013.

+This marks the final time a minor has been awarded a Razzie before, in 2023, the Golden Raspberry Foundation immediately regretted the decision nominating Ryan Kiera Armstrong as Worst Actress, following backlash from voters, resulting in them winning their own award.

 Winners and nominees

 Films with multiple nominations

 The following films received multiple nominations: